 When is the Diablo 4 release date?
-It may well have moved up to 2023
+Sometime in 2023

 Activision Blizzard tacitly acknowledged that the leadership shuffle might push things back in its November 2021 earnings call, saying Diablo 4 would “benefit from more development time to reach its full potential.”
 No specifics were given, but the game did drop Game Director Luis Barriga and Lead Designer Jesse McCree last summer so it’s not surprising that the developers need time to get things back on course.
-Blizzard had already warned us that Diablo 4 wasn’t coming soon, but now Blizzard has said the game will get “a later launch… than originally envisaged.”
+Blizzard had already warned us that Diablo 4 wasn’t coming soon, and that the game will get “a later launch… than originally envisaged.”
+That all suggests a release later in 2023.

 Can we find clues to the Diablo 4 release date in Diablo’s past?